Leasing vs. Buying a Car: Which Is Right for You?

 One of the big pros when it comes to leasing vs. buying a car is that when you buy a car, it’s yours for good.
 If you’re not buying the car up front in cash and are opting for a loan instead, those monthly payments vanish once the loan is paid in full.
 Furthermore, your credit doesn’t have to be stellar.
 “However, drivers with good credit are rewarded with lower interest rates on their car loans,” says Alissa Todd, financial advisor at The Wealth Consulting Group.

 If you will likely drive more than 20,000 miles per year, you probably have no choice but to buy, making it a no brainer to decide on leasing vs. buying a car.
 Truth is, points out Richard Reina, automotive expert for CARiD.com, “If you are responsible and diligent about maintenance, a modern car can typically be kept for seven to eight years and/or 100,000 miles.”
-There are many things you can do to keep your car maintained.

 Another plus to buying a car is that you’re in control as to when you want to replace a vehicle, says Joseph Conroy, a certified financial planner and author of Decades & Decisions: Financial Planning At Any Age.
 You don’t have to wait until the end of the lease to get a new car and, on the flip side, you aren’t forced to make a decision every three to five years.
 Remember when buying a car, don’t dismiss the option of taking a look into one of the best cars to buy used.